Stock events for Chatham Lodging Trust (CLDT)

 Overview of Chatham Lodging Trust’s business

-Chatham Lodging Trust (CLDT) is a real estate investment trust (REIT) focused on acquiring, owning, and managing upscale extended-stay and premium-branded select-service hotels.
-The company generates revenue from hotel operations and property management, distributing at least 90% of its taxable income to shareholders as dividends.
-Its portfolio includes hotels operating under well-known brands such as Residence Inn by Marriott and Homewood Suites by Hilton, catering to both business and leisure travelers.
+Chatham Lodging Trust is a self-advised, publicly traded REIT focused on owning and investing in upscale, extended-stay, and premium-branded select-service hotels.
+The company operates within the Real Estate sector, generating revenue from guest room rentals and ancillary services.
+Its portfolio includes hotels operating under well-known brands such as Residence Inn by Marriott and Homewood Suites by Hilton.

 CLDT’s Geographic footprint